Chuck Tanner: Managerial career

 Tanner is best known as a manager, having managed four teams from 1970 to 1988.
 His overall managerial record was 1,352–1,381 in 17 full seasons and parts of two others.

 Minor leagues

-Tanner would spend his entire Minor League managing career in the Angels' system.
-In 1963, Tanner began his managerial career with the single-A Quad Cities Angels in the Midwest League.
-Tanner would spend the next seven season climbing the Angels' organizational ladder and in 1970 he led the AAA Hawaii Islanders to 98 wins in 146 games and a berth in the Pacific Coast League (PCL) championship series.
+Tanner spent his entire Minor League managing career in the Angels' system.
+In 1963, Tanner began his managerial career with the single-A Quad Cities Angels in the Midwest League, and spent the next seven seasons climbing the Angels' organizational ladder, including managing the El Paso Sun Kings (1965-1966 and 1968), and Seattle Angels (1967).
+He won the Texas League title with El Paso in 1968.
+In 1970 he led the AAA Hawaii Islanders to 98 wins in 146 games and a berth in the Pacific Coast League (PCL) championship series.